amirh0ss3in/SoME4/script.md

 And this pattern continues.
 If we add a fourth person, Diana, we now have six connections in total.
 The Total Conflict is just the sum of the conflicts across all six these pairs.

 As you can imagine, writing out every single term gets long, very quickly.
-But mathematicians have a beautiful shortcut for this kind of sum.
+But mathematicians have a beautiful shortand for this kind of sum.

 We can say the Hamiltonian, *H*, is the sum over all pairs of people *i* and *j*, of *sᵢ* times *$J_{ji}$* times *sⱼ*.